Cidaas/cidaas-sdk-ios-v2/README.md

 ```

 #### Account Verification
+In order to avoid misuse of user registration functions, it is a good practise to include account verification along with it.

-Once registration completed, you need to verify your account either by Email or SMS or IVR verification call.
-First you need to initiate the account verification.
+Once registering is done, you can verify your account either by Email, SMS or IVR verification call.
+To do this, first you have to initiate the account verification.
+You can invoke any of the following as it suits your use case.

 #### Initiate Email verification

-To receive a verification code via Email, call **initiateEmailVerification()**.
+This method is to be used when you want to receive a verification code via Email:

+**initiateEmailVerification()**.

 ```swift
 cidaas.initiateEmailVerification(requestId:"45a921cf-ee26-46b0-9bf4-58636dced99f", sub:"7dfb2122-fa5e-4f7a-8494-dadac9b43f9d") {